andreavitaletti/mkdocs/IoT_short_course/docs/backend.md

 that can easily deal with MQTT.

+> [!warning]
+> Each device either real (e.g. and ESP32) or simulated (e.g. by MQTTX) needs to have a distinct access token
+> If you access from multiple devices with the same access token, Thingsboard recognises only one of them

 Once you are satisfied by your experiments, you can easily move to a real thing with the follwoing code.